batistagroup/qflux/docs/qflux/Closed_Systems/spinchain.md

 H =  \sum_{n=0}^{N-1} \hbar \Omega _n \sigma_n ^z - \dfrac{1}{2} \sum_{n=0}^{N-2} \big(J_{n,n+1}^x \hat{\sigma}_{n}^x \hat{\sigma}_{n+1}^x + J_{n,n+1}^y \hat{\sigma}_{n}^y \hat{\sigma}_{n+1}^y + J_{n,n+1}^z \hat{\sigma}_{n}^z \hat{\sigma}_{n+1}^z \big)
 \end{align}

 where the coupling elements are described in terms of the $\sigma _x, \sigma _y, \sigma _z$ (Pauli X, Y and Z) matrices with a coupling associated with each type of interaction term for each site/pair of sites.
-We consider the following parameters, as used in the publication [Non-Markovian decay beyond the Fermi Golden Rule: Survival Collapse of the polarization in spin chains.](https://arxiv.org/pdf/quant-ph/0511176v2.pdf)(but with reduced number of spin sites):
+We consider the following parameters, as used in the publication [Non-Markovian decay beyond the Fermi Golden Rule: Survival Collapse of the polarization in spin chains](https://arxiv.org/pdf/quant-ph/0511176v2.pdf) (but with reduced number of spin sites):

 \begin{align}
     N &= 3 \\